coledombrowski/ComputerScienceFoundations/README.md

 # Computer-Science-Foundations

-This repository is a collection
+- This repository is a collection of Cole Dombrowski's foundational concepts in the study of computer science.

-Programming
+- It includes notes/examples/explanations, personal research/study and personal projects.
+- The repository is sorted by the different areas of study, as listed below:

+[Programming:]

 Basic programming skills in C/C++/Java.
 Programming skills in Python programming are highly recommended.
 Declare and use a variable.